 Final assessment for a course given to students and recorded in student history, i.e. on transcript/grade report available through Banner.

 Also referred to as a degree audit, this is a process whereby the Office of the Registrar confirms graduation eligibility in the student information system (Banner).
 Students must submit a Request to Graduate form in order for the audit to be performed.

 Demonstration by a student that program graduation requirements have been met, including residency requirements; determined by the Office of the Registrar by completing a graduate audit against individual student records.
-Refer to the program outline for program specific graduation requirements, and the academic policies for college specific details.
+Refer to the program outline for program specific graduation requirements, and the Academic Regulations for college specific details.

 Total number and type of courses required in a program.
 Includes specific courses by category as listed in the program outline.
 Categories include but are not limited to mandatory courses, mandatory core courses, mandatory non-core courses, communications, general education, elective courses, elective core courses, elective non-core courses, practicums, field placements, and co-op work terms.

 A program eligible for funding by the Ministry for which colleges have the discretion to charge fees above the maximum permitted for regular fee programs.
 This discretion is allowed for all degree and post-basic programs.
-Basic programs are also allowed this discretion, provided they meet each of the following criteria: there is a high demand for instructional spacce, graduates have above average prospects for employment, graduates have the potential to earn an above average income, and the aggregate enrolment in all basic post-secondary programs designated as high demand does not exceed 15% of the basic full-time enrolment at the college.
+Basic programs are also allowed this discretion, provided they meet each of the following criteria: there is a high demand for instructional space, graduates have above average prospects for employment, graduates have the potential to earn an above average income, and the aggregate enrolment in all basic postsecondary programs designated as high demand does not exceed 15 per cent of the basic full-time enrolment at the college.

 Honours Baccalaureate/Bachelor’s Degree program